OpenHack/openhack.github.com/austin/index.markdown

 ![Austin, TX Skyline](/austin/atx.jpg)

-### Next Meeting: May 1st, 7PM at Capital Factory
+### Next Meeting: May 21st, 7PM at Capital Factory

-We'll hold our next meeting at 7PM at [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) on Wednesday, May 1st.
+We'll hold our next meeting at 7PM at [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) on Tuesday, May 21st.

 Additionally, we've received a very generous invite by the organizers of AngelHack Austin to participate in their global hackathon competition where you can win potentially $100k+ in prizes,